 - Improve roadway deficiencies

-These needs were incorporated into the P&N (Purpose & Need), which is the first chapter in the Draft EIS, and the first basic test for alternatives.
-Alternatives that meet the P&N are carried further and analyzed for additional engineering details, social, economic, and environmental factors.
+These needs were incorporated into the Purpose & Need (P&N), which is the first chapter in the Draft EIS, and was the basis for alternative development and evaluation.
+Alternatives that met the P&N were carried further and analyzed for additional engineering details, social, economic, and environmental factors.

 View a larger version of the graphic [1.3MB PDF]